stoeps13/connections-doc/source/admin/install/r_TDI_batch_files.md

 process\_ad\_changes
 :   Synchronize LDAP directory changes with the Profiles database when your LDAP directory type is Microsoft Active Directory.
 This batch file is stored in the solution-dir/Samples directory.
 For more information, see [Active Directory Change Detection Connector](http://www-01.ibm.com/support/knowledgecenter/SSCQGF_7.2.0.1/com.ibm.IBMDI.doc_7.2.0.1/rg_conn_adchangedetection.html?lang=en).

+    !!! note
-    **Note:** The sync\_all\_dns script is recommended when you want to synchronize changes in the LDAP directory with the Profiles database.
+    The sync\_all\_dns script is recommended when you want to synchronize changes in the LDAP directory with the Profiles database.

 process\_draft\_updates
 :   Synchronize changes from the Profiles database back to the LDAP directory.